fred-fp/fred-fp.github.io/README.md

-# fred-fp.github.io
+# Fredfp's personal website
-Personal website focused on teaching physics.
+This page is focused on teaching physics.
 Made with the objective to practice frontend developing.